Sex Therapy Certificate

 Upon completion of the certificate, participants will be eligible to conduct 300 hours of practical training in sex therapy in discussion with an AASECT certified sex therapy supervisor.
 AASECT requires 50 hours of supervision.
 CIIS faculty will help you select a supervisor in your area or with whom you agree to work via Skype.
 Thereafter, applicants send their documentation of coursework and supervised hours to AASECT as an application for certification.
 Click here for class descriptions.

-The initial format of instruction was originally developed by Dr. Nicolle Zapien, a core member faculty of the CIIS Human Sexuality department, certified sex therapist, and current Dean of the CIIS School of Professional Psychology and Health.
+The initial format of instruction was originally developed by Dr. Nicolle Zapien, former core faculty of the CIIS Human Sexuality department, certified sex therapist, and former Dean of the CIIS School of Professional Psychology and Health.
 Dr. Zapien collaborated with AASECT, many clinicians and sex therapists, sexologists, medical professionals in sexual medicine, online educators and sex educators in the development of the program.

 Zoe Sipe, MFT, CST (AASECT certified Sex Therapist) took over as program lead in 2017, and has continued to work with nationally recognized sex therapists and educators to refine program offerings.